Larry Jordan

 Oct 30, 2022 by Larry Jordan, in The Way

-For my first author talk in Crestone, I prepared a bunch of notes and printed out a bunch of excerpts, but I spoke off the cuff, anyway.
-One theme that emerged from the talk was "You might be right..."
+For my first author talk in Crestone, Colorado, I prepared a bunch of notes and printed out a bunch of excerpts, but I spoke off the cuff, anyway.
+One theme that emerged from the talk was "You might be right."
+This simple statement has become my mantra.

-Then, I added (and this is an important part) "You might be right."
-The truth is that I was not here (neither was he) either 6,000 years ago or 4 billion years ago.
+Then, I added (and this is the important part) "You might be right."
+The truth is that I was not here (neither was he) either 6,000 years ago or 14 billion years ago.
 All theology is speculation.
 "Orthodoxy" is speculation that is well-accepted, and "heresy" is speculation that is not well-accepted.

-"You might be right" is a gracious way to end a conversation without having to advance or retreat, so it is also a very good way to start a conversation.
-When we say, "You might be right," the unsaid part is "or you might be wrong," and that can open the door for further dialogue.
+"You might be right" is a gracious way to end a conversation without having to advance or retreat.
+It is also a gracious way to continue a conversation, since when we say, "You might be right," it implies, "or you might be wrong," and that can open the door for further dialogue.
+It can surprise people, too.

-Wars are always fought over beliefs; wars are never fought over facts.
+Wars are always fought over beliefs, not facts.
 Alternative facts and fake news and Facebook rants and twitter wars are about beliefs, not facts.

 G-G809VYQ7CH